-85 - 92VERY GOOD 70 - 84SATISFACTORY
+85 - 92 VERY GOOD 70 - 84 SATISFACTORY

-BELOW STANDARDS - UNSATISFACTORY 69 and below
+69 and below BELOW STANDARDS - UNSATISFACTORY

 D. Determination of Progress Status

 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress (SAP) until the next scheduled evaluation.
 In order for a student to be considered making SAP as of course midpoint, the student must meet both attendance and academic requirements on at least one evaluation by the midpoint of the course, or the midpoint of the academic year, whichever comes first.
 Transfer hours from another institution that are accepted toward the student's educational program are counted as both attempted and completed hours.
 Students will acknowledge and sign receiving a copy of their SAP results after their evaluation has been printed.
 The weekly progress report the student receives every week reflects the number of hours before their next evaluation is going to be conducted.